rdelhommer/au-fa-check/README.md

 This library is a work in progress and has not been published to npm.
 Please check back again soon!

 ## Compatibility
-At this time, this libary is only compatible with FontAwesome 4.x.x
+At this time, this libary is only compatible with FontAwesome 4.x.x and Solid icons in FontAwesome 5.x.x

-Compatibility with FontAwesome 5.x.x and other libraries such as aurelia-fontawesome and aurelia/ux is coming soon!

 ## Usage and Configuration
-This plugin uses FontAwesome 4.x.x icon classes.
+This plugin uses FontAwesome icon classes.
 You'll need to ensure that the classes are bundled with your app

 Configure the plugin in your index file
 ```javascript